A solid relationship is always a two-way street, which is why so many businesses struggle to get a high level of customer satisfaction.

 That’s why PowerReviews launched its newest feature in its Intelligent Suite: Product Pulse.
 We listened to our customer feedback and the comments were clear–it’s too time-consuming to dig through review content.

-Product Pulse does the heavy lifting by pulling most-used adjectives, trends customers see with the product and real customer sentiment analysis with your items.
+Product Pulse does the heavy lifting by pulling most-used adjectives, trends customers see with the product and sentiment analysis with your items–all at the product level.
 Powered by our intuitive platform, Product Pulse provides real product insights in an easy-to-digest visual display.

 The quickest ways to frustrate your customers (and diminish satisfaction) is to not have answers to their questions.
 It’s important to arm your staff with the resources they need to provide prompt and adequate answers to your customers.